AnteJR/That_House-Cette_Maison/README.md

 # _That House_ | _Cette Maison_
 This is the main repository for the text-adventure game _That House_, called _Cette Maison_ in French.

+It is available on [itch.io](https://jrante.itch.io/that-house-v20) to play for free.

+The game has been tested on Firefox, but should work on any other browser.
+It is designed to be experienced on desktop.

 ## What is _That House_?
 _That House_ is a text-adventure developped in pure JavaScript.
 No plugins, no frameworks.
 Its themes are death, how we cope with it, as well as remembrance and the past.